Olaweb24/reclaim-ai-app/README.md

 # SafeHer Africa
 ### *Stay Safe.
 Stay Smart.
 Stay Ahead.*
-Reclaim AI is an AI-powered platform helping women and girls across Africa prevent, detect, and report digital violence.
-Combining gamified safety education with secure evidence collection, we empower users to take control of their digital safety and seek justice with confidence.
+Reclaim empowers survivors of online harassment, blackmail, cyberbullying, doxxing, revenge porn, and digital threats to collect, preserve, and report evidence safely — without fear, without shame, and without leaving a trace.
+Built by survivors, for survivors.
+Because your story deserves to be heard, and your evidence deserves to be bulletproof.

 ---
 ## 📸 Screenshots